 With the stigma that continues to follow mental health concerns, the number of nurses struggling with them is likely much higher than we realize.
 What can we do about these high levels of mental health conditions in nurses coupled with a lingering pandemic?
 How can we show our nurses how much we support them during these challenging times?

 Over the past few years, Nurses Week gifts and celebrations have been widely mocked or deemed not even close to adequate for recognizing all nurses do.
-With gifts like another travel mug or a tote bag, nurses are frustrated and feel anything but appreciated.
+With gifts like another travel mug, tote bag or pizza party, nurses are frustrated and feel anything but appreciated.
 So, as a manager, how can you actually show your nurses how much you appreciate them?

 1. Send Each of Your Nurses a Personalized Letter